december-soul/beets-plugin-importplaycount/README.md

         api_key: 12345678901234567890

-Realy nice is to create playlists with this data.
+you can create very nice playlists with this data.

 config: